Harry Bridges: 1934 West Coast Longshore Strike

-Early in 1934, Bridges and the Albion Hall group and militants in other ports began planning a coast-wide strike.
+Early in 1934, Bridges and the Albion Hall group, along with militants in other ports, started planning a coast-wide strike.
 The Roosevelt administration tried to head off the strike by appointing a mediation board to oversee negotiations, but neither side accepted its proposed compromise.
 Bridges was elected chairman of the strike committee.
 The strike began on 9 May.
 While the elected local officers were the nominal leaders of the strike at its outset, Bridges led the planning of the strike along with his friend Sam Kagel.
 They recruited rank-and-file opposition to the two proposed contracts that the leadership negotiated and the membership rejected during the strike, and the dealings with other unions during related events.

 A four-day San Francisco General strike took place after "Bloody Thursday" on 5 July, when police aided the Waterfront Employers Association in trucking cargo from the pierheads to the warehouses through the union's picket line.
 Scores of strikers were beaten or wounded by gunfire during the battle.
-During a coordinated raid on the union mess hall at the corner of Steuart and Mission, San Francisco Police shot and killed Howard Sperry, a striking sailor, and Nick Counderakis (AKA Nick Bordoise), member of the cook's union and a strike sympathizer helping out at the mess hall.
+During a coordinated raid on the union mess hall at the corner of Steuart and Mission, San Francisco Police shot and killed Howard Sperry, a striking sailor, and Nicholas Bordoise (aka George Counderakis), a member of the cooks' union and a strike sympathizer helping out at the mess hall.
 Scores of other men were wounded by police gunfire as well, including a number of bystanders, as the ensuing battle quickly spilled into the nearby downtown area.

 Bridges became the chief spokesperson for the union in negotiations after workers rejected the second agreement negotiated by the old leadership in June.
 Bridges did not control the strike: over his strong objections, the ILA membership voted to accept arbitration to end the strike.
-Similarly, in 1935 Bridges' opposition did not stop the ILA leadership from extending the union's contract with the employers, rather than striking in solidarity with the seamen.
+Similarly, in 1935, Bridges' opposition did not stop the ILA leadership from extending the union's contract with the employers, rather than striking in solidarity with the seamen.